d-wid/pipewire-eq-startup-script/README.md

 - Don't forget to edit the line where calfjackhost or the lsp-plugins EQ is actually run so they correspond to your preset(s)
 - Run the script when you want to use EQ (or make it run right after every login).
 Logging out and back in or restarting Pipewire **NOT** required if you want to use EQ again after quitting it.
 - Use e.g. Pavucontrol to make apps output sound through $NODENAME as specified in the script (defaults to "EQ")
+- If the sound card disconnects, simply run the script again after the sound card reappears to try to connect it to the already-started EQ.
+Extra windows of the EQ won't appear now unless you close the one already running.

 ## Examples
 ![Calf](https://github.com/d-wid/pipewire-eq-startup-script/blob/main/calf.png)